 The school system in a sense was created as a way to control people to just do as they are told without questioning anything.
 You may call this a conspiracy but it is a topic we will discuss in another post.
 Are you settling for less than your best by giving up your thinking to someone else?
 That is food for thought.

 You can do more with your life by taking the time to think of a better way and acting on it.
-You can do more than you are doing right now.
+You’re able to do more than you are doing right now.
 You will surprise yourself in the process as you discover hidden abilities.

 4. Stifled creativity